-Charlie Hoyle concluded his third season as the University of Iowa’s men’s assistant golf coach.
-Hoyle is part of a program that has finished fifth or better at the Big Ten Championships in six of the last eight seasons, while also having 11 appearances in the last 14 NCAA Regionals (ranks third among conference programs).
+Charlie Hoyle enters his fifth season as the University of Iowa’s men’s assistant golf coach.
+Hoyle is part of a program that has finished fifth or better at the Big Ten Championships in six of the last nine seasons, while also having 11 appearances in the last 14 NCAA Regionals (ranks third among conference programs).

 Hoyle is part of a staff under head coach Tyler Stith that has led Iowa to the top four of the Big Ten Championships five times, advanced to five NCAA Regionals, and totaled three or more top-three tournament finishes in six of nine seasons.
 Three of Iowa’s five Big Ten medalist performances have been won with Coach Stith at the helm.

 This past season, Hoyle helped lead the Hawkeyes to two team championships at the Iowa Fall Classic and the Hawkeye Invitational.
 Senior Mac McClear was medalist in each of those outings, as well as at the Big Ten Championships, becoming Iowa’s first two-time Big Ten Champion as well as the winningest Hawkeye since 1976 with five collegiate victories.
 The Hawkeyes tied for fifth as a team at the Big Ten Championships, which were cut short to just 36 holes due to weather concerns during the third round.